 A malfunctioning washer or clothes dryer in your laundry room can be a real inconvenience.
 Most homeowners are too busy to go to a laundromat.
-In order to avoid large piles of dirty laundry everywhere, you’ll probably want to enlist the services of a local appliance repair company for washer repair or dryer repair.
+In order to avoid large piles of dirty laundry everywhere, you’ll probably want to enlist the services of a local appliance repair company for washer repair or dryer repair in Knoxville.
 Go with an affordable, dependable appliance repair service that provides same-day service like Foster Appliance Repair.

 Technicians have the tools, training and professional experience to perform common and complicated repairs within the original appointment.
 We stock our service vans with replacement parts for popular brands of washing machines and residential dryers – including GE, LG, Kenmore, Sears, Bryant, Carrier, Armstrong, Lennox, Goodman, Amana and more!